Wondering what an order bump is?

 Highlight details about your offer bump product or service that make it desirable.

-For example, here we say- "Watch me, over-the-shoulder, as I critique and improve..."
+For example, here we say- "Watch me, over the shoulder, as I critique and improve..."

 The most powerful way to get action is to tell your prospects about the exclusivity of the offer.